axibase/atsd-use-cases/workshop/technical-writing.md

 Just remember your ABCs:

-* **Accuracy:** Although seemingly obvious, an astoundning amount of technical writing contains factural errors, careless mistakes, or otherwise thoughtless omittions that discourage users from advancing their understanding of a product or pursuing its implementation in their working environment.
+* **Accuracy:** Although seemingly obvious, an astoundning amount of technical writing contains factural errors, careless mistakes, or otherwise thoughtless omissions that discourage users from advancing their understanding of a product or pursuing its implementation in their working environment.
 Unused software is no software at all.

 * **Brevity:** When attempting to use a new feature or sample a new product, no audience has unlimited time.
 Make sure that technical writing is produced with the understanding that readers have places to be and people to see.
 Make a point before losing their attention.